 Schwinn’s best choice in our book is the Schwinn 430.
 This high quality product has already made our list as the top rated model currently available on the market.
-It’s also one of the best machines that you can purchase for less than $1000.

 Users interested in purchasing the Schwinn 430 will enjoy some patented Schwinn technology with their workouts.
 As well as the Schwinn DualTrack system, which offers two LCD screens to monitor your workout, the Schwinn 430 has SchwinnConnect functionality.
 SchwinnConnect is an online fitness tracking system that allows users to download their workout data, and upload it to get more detailed workout information.

 You can read a full review of the Schwinn 430 and other Schwinns in our Schwinn Elliptical Reviews page.